-Five of Dallas' Best Summer Beers
+The Five Best Summer Beers in Dallas

 This past weekend I decided to wander around Dallas drinking all the summery local beers I could find.
 There were a lot of them, and I became very drunk, awaking the next morning in a haze of hoppy memories and the remnants of a Quesarito in my lap.
 I felt shame.
 Then I got over it and wrote this.